thanasisn/SDR_enhancement_LAP/article/article_doc.md

 $55^{\circ}$ was chosen as representative of all days in the year to get a rough estimate of the annually averaged change in cloud-free GHI.
-A second-degree polynomial fit was applied to the simulated yearly averaged GHI to derive the long-term change in GHI due to aerosols.
+A second-degree polynomial fit was applied to the simulated yearly averaged GHI to derive the long-term change in GHI due to aerosols (Equation).

 As AERONET data start only in 2003, we used for the period 1994 -- 2005 estimates of changes in AOD at $340\,\text{nm}$ derived from a